 Being overweight is unhealthy, but too little fat in your diet is also unhealthy.

 Drinking water is good.
-Drinking too much water is bad.
+Drinking too much water can dilute the sodium content in your blood and cause hyponatremia, a life-threatening condition.

 Herbal supplements are good for you.
 They are natural and completely safe.
-Herbal supplements are not safe because they aren’t regulated like prescription medications.
+But herbal supplements may not safe because they aren’t regulated like prescription medications.

 So, who should you believe?
 How about the expert who lives inside of you?
 Your body knows what’s best for you and it has the wisdom to let you know when something isn’t.